bmclku/bmclku.github.io/content/_index.md

           position: center
           color: '#555'
       - title: <font size=6>Brain and Machine</font>
-        content: Pursue a future where human-machine interaction is seamless and intuitive by bridging the cognitive and functional gap between human intelligence and AI capabilities
+        content: Pursue a future where human-machine interaction is seamless and intuitive by bridging the cognitive and functional gap between human intelligence and AI systems
         align: left
         background:
           image: